What we aim to realize

 Specifically, we aim to solve the three social issues by building information infrastructure in the following areas.

-• - Career Business: aiming to solve labor shortages and uneven workforce distribution of medical care and elderly care professionals.
+• - Career Business: aiming to solve labor shortages and uneven workforce distribution of medical care and elderly/disability care professionals.

-• - Elderly Care Operators Business (Kaipoke): contributing to improving the management and the service quality of elderly care operators.
+• - Elderly/Disability Care Operators Business (Kaipoke): contributing to improving the management and the service quality of elderly/disability care operators.

 • - Healthcare Business: aiming to prevent and treat lifestyle-related diseases and mental disorders.